Iceberg Beyond the Tip: Co-Compilation of a Quantum Error Detection Code and a Quantum Algorithm: Compilation Methodology

-Then, we can consider how to choose edges from the executable graph and proceed with the compilation.
-Ideally, we can choose all the possible gate combinations.
-However, some practical factors have to be considered.
-First, we can only pick one edge from the syndrome gadget-related subgraph of the executable graph, because gates in the syndrome gadget all connect to the ancilla qubits, which are ignored in the executable graph.
-Second, if too many child nodes are generated, the search space grows exponentially, and the compilation time would be intractable.
-So we use the maximum weight matching algorithm \cite{maxWeightMatching} to heuristically pick a few combinations in the executable graph.
-The weight of each edge is the summation of two vertex weights in the uncompiled graph, as discussed in \Cref{sec:costfunction}.
-By using the uncompiled graph for the depth estimation, we take the effect of the current gate selection on the overall circuit depth into consideration.
-One example is in \Cref{fig:synExpand}(c), where we choose $(t,4)$ and $(1,b)$ from the executable graph and add the corresponding gates back to the circuit.
+The last step is how to choose edges from the executable graph and proceed with the compilation.
+Ideally, we can try all possible gate combinations and each combination stands for a child node.
+However, if too many child nodes are generated, the search space grows exponentially, and the compilation time would be intractable.
+So we use the maximum weight matching algorithm~\cite{maxWeightMatching} to heuristically pick a few combinations in the executable graph.
+One example is in \Cref{fig:synExpand}(b)-(c).
+We choose $(t,3)$ and $(1,a)$ from the executable graph and add the corresponding gates back to the circuit.
+Note that the gates in the syndrome gadget have to follow the pattern of the Iceberg code to preserve fault tolerance.